Visit WA's oldest wine growing region right on Perth's doorstep

 Whiteman Park is a popular recreation and conservation reserve.
 Wander through the Children's Forest, discover our rich transport heritage in the three museums and travel around the park on a vintage train or tram.
 The park also has walking and cycle trails, playgrounds, a splash pool, village shops and pristing picnic grounds with BBQ facilities.
 Whiteman Park is also home to Caversham Wildlife Park where kids can enjoy the Farm Show, have a photo with koalas, meet kangaroos, go on a camel ride, or visit Molly's Farm.

-The Maze, Home of Outback Splash in Bullsbrook offers Australia's largest water slide playground.
+Perth's Outback Splash in Bullsbrook offers Australia's largest water slide playground and have four new slides opening this summer.
 Kids can get lost in five different mazes, play nine holes of mini golf, jump on the giant jumping pillow, meet native animals and more.
 There's loads of shady picnic areas and free gas BBQ facilities, or you can enjoy a tasty home meal, snacks and great coffee at Café Iguana.

 Families can also see farm animals at the Swan Valley Cuddly Animal Farm, reptiles at the West Australian Reptile Park, try yummy chocolate at the Whistler's Chocolate, play a round of mini or supa golf at Novotel Vines Resort and Oasis Supagolf and go on a horse-drawn wagon ride!